Mold

 Replacing a roof is ultimately the best long-term solution, but this is a huge project and often it can’t be done right away.
 However, homeowners can’t simply leave the roof as it is and allow more water to get into the house.

-The best way to deal with this is by installing a roof tarp as a temporary fix until the roof can be replaced.
+The best way to deal with this is by installing a Roof Tarping as a temporary fix until the roof can be replaced.
 These tarps can be installed on any kind of roof, including skylights, and will buy homeowners some time to save up the money to do a full roof replacement.
 Be very cautious if you intend to install a roof tarp yourself, as this can be extremely dangerous.
-If in need of a same-day emergency roof tarp contact us.
+If in need of a same-day emergency roof tarp, contact us.

 What Happens Now?